HenriARM/semsearch/README.md

 ![](./resources/SemanticSearch.png)

-TODO: add other metrics: ndcg, MRR
 TODO: list models in eval and generate comparison table
-TODO: finish 4th paragraph
-TODO: kNN for fast vector search?
-TODO: if you divide into passages it is one thing - you should do that for all models, otherwise each model will return closest text with different lengths

-Methods:
-TF-IDF
-BM25
-Word2Vec, GloVe
-Sentence embeddings (SBERT, OpenAI) - params: vector size, distance function, all different ways to split text Siamese networks

 4. Analyses & Results: Describe how you apply the methods and present the results.
 5. Conclusions: Briefly summarize your findings and the corresponding conclusions.
 Relate the outcomes to the research questions.
 * For supervised problems, assess if your models have statistically significantly different performance.